Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     ```
     ...
     x3000c0s3b0n0 (ncn-m002) has been added to SLS/HSM/BSS
-        WARNING A Dryrun was performed, and no changes were performed to the system
+        WARNING The NCN BMC currently has the IP address: 10.254.1.20, and needs to have IP Address 10.254.1.13

         =================================
         Management NCN IP Allocation